 The 24-hour bi-directional counts conducted along Ashler Hills Drive determined that there are approximately 521 total daily trips (269 eastbound approach and 252 westbound approach).
-The site generated weekday daily total will add only 410 trips and the east development site generated weekday daily total is projected to add 720 trips onto Ashler Hills Drive projecting the average daily to 1,643 total daily trips.
-The 2022 average daily total for a weekday traffic volume is shown in Figure 6.
+The daily volumes were then grown to 2023 year by an expansion factor of 1.010.
+Resulting in 527 total daily trips (272 eastbound approach and 255 westbound approach).
+The site generated weekday daily total will add only 410 trips (with 98% to/from west of the site and 2% to/from east of the site) and the east development site generated weekday daily total is projected to add 720 trips onto Ashler Hills Drive projecting the average daily to 1,649 total daily trips.
+The 2023 average daily total for a weekday traffic volume is shown in Figure 7.